USTVnowProjects/ustvnow-roku-channel/README.md

 This application runs from a command or terminal prompt on your Windows PC or Mac.
   - For a Mac you will need to download and run `rokuloader-darwin-amd64`
   - For a Windows PC you will need to download and run `rokuloader-windows-amd64.exe`
+  - Once downloaded, you will run the application from the directory it resides:
+    - Example: `C:\tmp>rokuloader-windows-amd64.exe -password 1234 -target 192.168.1.22`

 ```
 Usage of rokuloader: